What Is Prolotherapy?

 Should I Exercise Following Treatments?

-CONTROLLED exercise and mobilization of the treated area promotes tissue healing.
+CONTROLLED exercise and mobilization of the treated area promote tissue healing.
 Movement and exercise are recommended as soon as possible, but the amount will depend on one’s level of fitness as well as how many areas were treated.
 Massage and other similar treatments are compatible with treatment.
 In most cases, depending on one’s job, the patient may return to work or school the same day as the treatment.

 How Effective Is Prolotherapy?

-The rate of success depends on multiple factors, including patient’s other medical conditions, nutritional status, age, and their ability to heal.
+The rate of success depends on multiple factors, including the patient’s other medical conditions, nutritional status, age, and their ability to heal.